Student Research Support

 hypothesis and the paper’s contribution

 to the state of the art).
+Submit the completed hard copy application to the department chair.

 Attach the abstract of your paper.